 Transcutaneous electrical nerve stimulation (TENS) for arthritis pain relief

 Transcutaneous electrical nerve stimulation (TENS) delivers a small electric current to specific nerves.
-Tens units provide neuromodulation treatments which can ease pain with minimal risks and offer an alternative to pain medication for arthritis pain management.
+Tens units provide neuromodulation treatments that can ease pain with minimal risks and offer an alternative to pain medication for arthritis pain management.
 According to Arthritis.org 12

 These devices are generally safe.
 However, they involve sending electrical impulses though your body.
 So it’s important to talk with your doctor first if you have a pacemaker, another implanted device, are pregnant, have epilepsy, or have a heart problem.